Skip to contents

 • Manually reviewing uncertain matches

-• Enriching data with species-level traits
+• Enriching data with species-level traits from the database

 Prerequisites